It’s your opportunity to become a Fun Explorer while on vacation in New Brunswick with our FREE Albert County Map.

 We offer guided tours of the mansion, as well as the nearby church.

 Come Explore an industrious place of Ship Builders, Mining Moguls, Lumber Barons, Apple Kings, a Prime Minister, Sea Captains, a Victoria Cross Winner and a Pirate, plus the Albert County 175th Anniversary exhibit.

 The Museum is on a 6-acre beautifully landscaped site containing more than just artifacts; it contains lives and stories of a people who called this place home since the 16oo’s.

 BAYMOUNT OUTDOOR ADVENTURES – KAYAKING

-And don’t forget to sign up for our Fun Explorer newsletter that will let you know about upcoming events in Albert County!
+And don’t forget to sign up for our Overnight Explorer newsletter that will let you know about events happening in Albert County!